 When we partake in something we find nostalgic or related to a happy memory, we experience a chemical reaction in our brains, specifically in the hippocampus and amygdala areas—sometimes referred to as the "reward center."
 In short, we see something we remember fondly, be it an old neighborhood, Mario, or even the first few notes of a title screen.
 As a result, we experience a similar dopamine rush one would get from nicotine from something as simple as seeing a print ad in a magazine.
 Your reward center is triggered, and you now fondly look back on a moment in time, real or fabricated.

 The term “rose-tinted glasses” isn’t without merit.
-When we fondly look back on an experience, piece of media, or an event, we tend to over-romanticize it and create false positives.
+When we fondly look back on an experience, piece of media, or event, we tend to over-romanticize it and create false positives.
 While this isn’t a bad thing (who wants bad memories?), it can make revisiting something a tad disappointing when looked at with a more critical approach.
-Specifically in video games, it's not uncommon to hear that a game hasn’t aged well, but the remaster or remake will be “exactly as I remembered it."
+Specifically, in video games, it's not uncommon to hear that a game hasn’t aged well, but the remaster or remake will be “exactly as I remembered it."
 By remaking or remastering a game visually or by adding quality-of-life improvements, developers and publishers have figured out how to trigger that reward center in your prefrontal cortex and get gamers hyped to buy the next thing.

 Enchantment Marketing and Your Awkward Years

 Have you ever noticed that people are a bit more nostalgic for something that was around when they were in their awkward phase?
 According to a 2008 university of Leeds study, our childhoods and formative teen years are crucial for what we eventually grow to be nostalgic for.